 the short version

-sol pbc makes open source software, and now operates one optional paid service: solstone hosted — private link, a relay that lets you reach your own journal from your phone. we don't sell your data — and we never will. the relay is blind by construction: it passes encrypted bytes between your devices and can't read what's inside. the billing system is not blind — to run your subscription we knowingly hold a small, named set of data (your email, your subscription status, and a reference to your sign-in), which you can see, export, or delete anytime. nothing from your journal reaches either one. the no-sale promise isn't just a promise: it's a binding legal covenant in our articles of incorporation, enforceable against the company forever.
+the billing system is not blind. to run your subscription we knowingly hold a small, named set of data (your email, your subscription status, and a reference to your sign-in), which you can see, export, or delete anytime. nothing readable from your journal reaches any of them. the no-sale promise isn't just a promise: it's a binding legal covenant in our articles of incorporation, enforceable against the company forever.

 who we are